Ifosfamide - supply shortage

 • Before starting treatment, healthcare professionals should ensure that sufficient supplies are available to complete a treatment course.

-• If ifosfamide is not available, healthcare professionals should consider switching their patients to another medicine, depending on availability of a suitable alternative therapy and in line with relevant clinical guidelines.
+• If ifosfamide is not available, healthcare professionals should consider switching their patients to another medicine, depending on the availability of a suitable alternative therapy and in line with relevant clinical guidelines.

 • For additional information, consult your country’s shortage register or contact your national competent authority.